A very simple side dish or not-green salad. Because not all salads need to be green. This sweet corn and green chili salad is ready for BBQ season.

 - I recently found this roasted coriander and mint seasoning blend, it's really awesome.
 You can substitute any seasoning you like - just a little something to add some flavour but it's not a key ingredient - try cumin, or chili powder, or dried mint or dill.

-- I’m ashamed to admit that the first night we ate this we used it to top our super nachos.
-Yes – nacho platters for dinner.
-I know, not the healthiest of meals, but it I can redeem myself at all they were vegan.
-The next night I served this like a salsa with chips and we nibbled before dinner.
-On the third day I took the small amount that was leftover for lunch – still crunchy and fresh.
+- I'm ashamed to admit that the first night we ate this we used it to top our super nachos.
+Yes - nacho platters for dinner.
+I know, not the healthiest of meals, but if I can redeem myself at all they were vegan.
+The next night I served this as a salsa with chips and we nibbled before dinner.
+On the third day, I took the small amount that was leftover for lunch - still crunchy and fresh.
+Three days!

 - leftover fresh cooked corn on the cob is awesome in this dish, but frozen works just as easily.
 If using frozen, just thaw and go.
 If using fresh corn, just a quick blanch will do.

-- 2 cups fresh corn kenrals (kernals from 4-5 medium ears of corn, or one16 oz bag frozen corn kernels or about 2 cans of whole kernel corn drained
+- 2 cups fresh corn kenrals kernals from 4-5 medium ears of corn, or one16 oz bag frozen corn kernels or about 2 cans of whole kernel corn drained

 - 2 scallions